mendonca-andre/NiFi.Swagger/README.md

 # NiFi.Swagger
 .NET Client for Apache NiFi 1.9.1 using swagger-cogeden

-To install NiFi.Swagger.Core from within Visual Studio, search for NiFi.Swagger.Core in the NuGet Package Manager UI, or run the following command in the Package Manager Console:
+To install NiFi.Swagger from within Visual Studio, search for NiFi.Swagger in the NuGet Package Manager UI, or run the following command in the Package Manager Console:

 ```
 Install-Package NiFi.Swagger -Version 1.9.1